Self-organization of adatom adsorption structure at interaction with tip of dynamic force microscope: Acknowledgements

 \section{Acknowledgements}

+The basis of this study method was founded in the joint papers with my teacher Prof.~\mbox{A.I.~Olemskoi} cited here.
 I thank Dr. Bo N.J.
-Persson for invitation, hospitality, helpful comments and suggestions during my stay in the Forschungszentrum J$\rm\ddot u$lich (Germany).
-I am grateful to him and the organizers of the conference ``Joint ICTP-FANAS Conference on Trends in Nanotribology'' (12-16 September 2011, Miramare, Trieste, Italy) for invitation and financial support for participation, during which this work was initiated.
-The work was supported by the grant of the Ministry of Education and Science, Youth and Sports of Ukraine ``Modeling of friction of metal nanoparticles and boundary liquid films which interact with atomically flat surfaces'' (No.~0112U001380) and by the grant for a research visit to the Forschungszentrum J$\rm\ddot u$lich (Germany).
-I am thankful to Dr. Boris Lorenz for attentive reading and correction of this article.
+Persson for the invitation, hospitality, helpful comments and suggestions during my stay in the Forschungszentrum J$\rm\ddot u$lich (Germany).
+I am grateful to him and to the organizers of the conference ``Joint ICTP-FANAS Conference on Trends in Nanotribology'' (12--16 September 2011, Miramare, Trieste, Italy) for the invitation and financial support for participation, during which this work was initiated.
+The work was supported by the grant of the Ministry of Education and Science of Ukraine ``Modelling of friction of metal nanoparticles and boundary liquid films which interact with atomically flat surfaces'' (No.~0112U001380) and by the grant for a research visit to the Forschungszentrum J$\rm\ddot u$lich (Germany).
+I am thankful to Dr.~Boris Lorenz for an attentive reading and correction of this article.